Board of Directors

 The Board of Directors encourages open communication between the individual board members and the staff at HCC.
 It is paramount, however, that the BOD’s line of communication is with the School/Business Director.
 In this relationship, the BOD and the administration perform separate, yet complementary tasks to ensure the smooth operation of the school and the effective learning of the students.

 Amy is a motivator of people and groups and is passionate about life and children.
-She currently homeschools her two youngest children, instructs occasionally within the medical field and serves as part of a volunteer medical team providing medical care to refugees in other areas of the world.
+She instructs occasionally within the medical field and serves as part of a volunteer medical team providing medical care to refugees in other areas of the world.
 Life experiences have ranged from growing up in the military, to life in the city, then living on the family farm.

-Amy has 4 children, two married and two at home, and one grandson.
+Amy has 4 children, two married and two at home, and three grandchildren.
 Her family is wild about the outdoors, traveling and learning about the world.

 Josh is an active member of the North Idaho community.
 He currently works in medical sales after a long career in education.
 His background in working in professional development for teachers in the k-12 market, along with curriculum development in higher education, make him a valuable member to the HCC Board.